VidMuse: A Simple Video-to-Music Generation Framework with Long-Short-Term Modeling: Introduction

 \section{Introduction}

-Music is an essential element of video production, as it can enhance emotional feelings and convey the theme of the video content.
-Along with the development of social media platforms \ie, YouTube and TikTok, some studies~\cite{ma2022research,dasovich2022exploring,millet2021soundtrack} have shown that a piece of melodious music can vastly attract the audience's attention and interest in watching the video.
-It thus leads to a great demand for video-to-music generation, which has drawn considerable attention from some researchers~\cite{di2021video,kang2023video2music,su2023v2meow,gan2020foley,hong2017content,he2024llms}.
+Music, as an essential element of video production, can enhance humans' feelings and convey the theme of the video content.
+Along with the development of social media platforms \ie, YouTube and TikTok, some studies~\citep{ma2022research,dasovich2022exploring,millet2021soundtrack} have shown that a piece of melodious music can vastly attract the audience's attention and interest in watching the video.
+It thus leads to a great demand for studying video-to-music generation~\citep{di2021video,kang2023video2music,su2023v2meow,gan2020foley,hong2017content,he2024llms}.

-Nevertheless, music creation for video is a challenging task, which requires both musical skills and deep understanding of the video semantics.
+Nevertheless, music creation for a video is a challenging task, which needs to understand both music theory and video semantics.
 It would be very time-consuming to produce a piece of suitable music for video in a hand-crafted manner.
 Therefore, it is desirable when we can automatically generate high-quality music for different genres of videos.

-Currently, most of works~\cite{copet2024simple,huang2018musictransformer,yang2023diffsound,forsgren6riffusion,huang2023noise2music,huang2023noise2music,schneider2023mo} have made significant achievements, especially in text-to-music generation, but the video-to-music generation still remains to be further studied.
-Specifically, existing works on video-conditioned music generation mainly focus on specific scenarios, such as dance videos~\cite{li2021ai,zhu2022quantized}, or on the symbolic music, \ie, MIDI~\cite{wang2020pop909,di2021video,zhuo2023video,kang2023video2music}.
+Currently, most of works~\citep{copet2024simple,huang2018musictransformer,yang2023diffsound,forsgren6riffusion,huang2023noise2music,schneider2023mo} have made significant achievements, especially in text-to-music generation, but the video-to-music generation still remains to be further studied.
+Specifically, existing works on video-conditioned music generation mainly focus on specific scenarios, such as dance videos~\citep{li2021ai,zhu2022quantized}, or on the symbolic music, \ie, MIDI~\citep{wang2020pop909,di2021video,zhuo2023video,kang2023video2music}.
 However, these works are unable to generate more diverse musical styles and are also difficult to generalize to various video genres.
-Moreover, Hong~\etal~\cite{hong2017content} build a music–video retrieval dataset from YouTube-8M~\cite{abu2016youtube}, albeit with limited video genres.
-Despite that there are also some prominent works~\cite{hussain2023m,su2023v2meow} employing multi-modal inputs to generate music for video, it is still worth studying \textit{whether it is possible to generate high-quality and visually consistent music solely based on the video input, while also generalizing to diverse genres of videos.}
+Moreover, Hong~\etal~\citep{hong2017content} build a music–video retrieval dataset from YouTube-8M~\citep{abu2016youtube}, albeit with limited video genres.
+Despite that there are also some prominent works~\citep{hussain2023m,su2023v2meow} employing multi-modal inputs to generate music for the video, it is still worth studying that \textbf{conditioned solely on the visual input, whether it is possible to generate diverse and harmonious music for various genres of videos.}